 Ruben Studdard biography

-Studdard not only earned a spot on American Idol, but eventually won first place in May 2003 thanks to more than 24 million viewers who cast their votes.
+Studdard not only earned a spot on American Idol, but eventually won first place in May 2003, thanks to more than 24 million viewers who cast their votes.
 Dubbed "The Velvet Teddy Bear" by guest judge Gladys Knight, he crooned to triumph over his rival, fellow Southerner Clay Aiken.
-Shortly after the win, Studdard produced his debut single, a cover of Westlife's "Flying Without Wings."
+Shortly after the win, Studdard released his debut single, a cover of Westlife's "Flying Without Wings."
 After completing a 39-city tour with his fellow competitors, he returned to record his first album, Soulful.
 Advance orders for the album topped the 1 million mark before it was even released in December 2003.

 For his second project, I Need an Angel (2004), Ruben Studdard decided to make a contemporary gospel recording, putting his own spin on such classics as "Shout to the Lord" and Amazing Grace."
 In the fall of 2006, the singer contributed to several tracks on his latest effort, The Return (2006).
 The album initially made a strong showing on the album charts, with the singles "Change Me" and "Make Ya Feel Beautiful" making the R&B and hip-hop charts.
 But Studdard's sales weren't strong enough for his record company, which dropped him in 2007.

 Studdard was inspired by his 2008 marriage to Surata Zuri McCants for his next record, Love Is (2009).
 The couple split up in 2011, but Studdard quickly found new musical inspiration, releasing Letters from Birmingham—his fifth studio project—the following year.